BrunaRihl/BarMix-Dublin/README.md

 ### Frameworks, Libraries & Programs Used

-[Balsamiq](https://balsamiq.com/): Employed to create wireframes, which are visual representations of the website's layout and design.

 [Google Fonts](https://fonts.google.com/): Imported to integrate font styles into the website.

-[Font Awesome](https://fontawesome.com/): Incorporated to easily incorporate icons throughout the website.
+[Font Awesome](https://fontawesome.com/): Incorporated to easily add icons across the website.

 Google Dev Tools: Leveraged for debugging and testing features, as well as resolving issues related to responsiveness and styling.